Morocco’s property market is experiencing a pause from its previous headlong growth, as a result of Morocco´s economic slowdown.

 |Source: Bank Al-Maghrib|

-However the housing market slowdown was also reflected in riad prices.
-Based on the Global Property Guide research, riad prices in Marrakech have fallen to around US$2,000 per sq. m., as compared to the US$3,000 or sometimes up to US$4,000 per sq. m. in mid-2009.
+The housing market slowdown has also been reflected in riad prices.
+Based on Global Property Guide research conducted in October 2016, riad prices in Marrakech have fallen to around US$2,400 per sq. m., as compared to the US$3,000 or sometimes up to US$4,000 per sq. m. in mid-2009.
 Riads now cost between US$200,000 to US$1 million, depending on the size.
-A 500 sq m. riad, which might then have sold for the equivalent of US$1.5 million, would now fetch US$1 million.
+A 500 sq m. riad, which might then have sold for the equivalent of US$1.5 million, would now fetch US$1.2 million.
+Older riads are offered in the market for US$200,000 or even less.

-Gross rental yields in Morocco remain attractive based on Global Property Guide’s report.
+Gross rental yields in Morocco remain attractive based on recent Global Property Guide research conducted in October 2016.

-In Marrakech, apartments had rental yields of between 5.5% and 7.1%.
+In Marrakech, apartments have rental yields of between 6.5% and 7%.

 In March 2016, the Bank Al-Maghrib cut its key rate by 25 basis points to 2.25%, the lowest rate since 2000.